levilindsey/day-viewer/src/public/README.md

 ### `dist` vs `src`

-While developing the solution to this challenge, I used a gulp-based build system and a Node.js server running locally.
+While developing the solution to this challenge, I used a gulp-based build system (which was probably overkill for this small project...).
 So I have submitted both the original versions of my code and the built versions of my code.
 The built version (`dist`) is what you should run your tests against.
+But it might be easier to read the JavaScript from the original version (`src`), because it is all concatenated into one file in `dist`.

-I also have all of my code in a GitHub repository at https://github.com/levisl176/day-viewer.
+I also have all of my code in a GitHub repository at https://github.com/levisl176/day-viewer, in case that is easier for anyone.

 ### JavaScript Modules